 Many pills are similar in size, shape and color.
 To ensure that the proper medication is dispensed, pharmacists may compare the medication at hand with images on their computer.
 Hour after hour, day after day, the pharmacist is under tremendous pressure to dispense the proper medication.
 It is not surprising that dispensing errors occur.
 And when they do occur, patients can and do have severe reactions.
 As stated above, at least one death occurs every single day.

-On a typical day, a busy pharmacy - such as CVS, Walgreens, Publix, Wal Mart, Navarro or other - may serve hundreds or even thousands of customers.
+On a typical day, a busy pharmacy - such as CVS, Walgreens, Publix, Wal Mart, Navarro or any other - may serve hundreds or even thousands of customers.
 Many pharmacies are open seven days a week, and some are open 24 hours a day.
 While it’s easy to see why pharmacists can make mistakes, they have a duty to dispense the proper medication and dose.

 Pharmacists and pharmacies have a duty to dispense medication properly.
 This is true whether you received your medication in a pharmacy, in a store with a pharmacy (such as WalMart), in a hospital pharmacy or hospital bed, in a doctor’s office, in a nursing home or in any other facility that dispenses medication.